Masked Embiid scores for 76ers

 Game 4 is Saturday afternoon.

-Embiid banked in a turnaround straightaway jumper -- a fortuitous bounce -- to put Philadelphia up nine late, then connected on a three-pointer and added a pair of throws to start the spurt that put away the game.
+He banked in a turnaround straightaway jumper -- a fortuitous bounce -- to put Philadelphia up nine late, then connected on a three-pointer and added a pair of throws to start the spurt that put the game away for Philadelphia.

 Meanwhile, Miami couldn't find any sort of stride.